vanducng/datafold-docs/docs/on-prem/content/github_on-prem.md

 ![](../../../static/img/onprem_github_settings.png)

 To begin the set up process, enter the domain that was registered for the on-prem deployment in [AWS](../content/vpcs/aws.md) or [GCP](../content/vpcs/gcp.md).
-Then, enter the name of the GitHub organization you where you'd like to install the application.
+Then, enter the name of the GitHub organization where you'd like to install the application.
 When filled, click **Create GitHub App**.

 This will redirect the admin to GitHub, where they may need to authenticate. **The GitHub user must be an admin of the GitHub organization.**